knnadeera/knnadeera/README.md

-- 👋 Hi, I’m @knnadeera
+- 👋 Hi there, I'm Nisala Nadeera, a passionate software engineer.

-- 👀 I’m interested in Web Developing
+- 👀 I specialize in crafting dynamic web applications using technologies like ReactJs, Angular, NestJs, Redux, Zustand, HTML, and CSS.
+I thrive on turning ideas into robust and user-friendly solutions.

-- 🌱 I’m currently learning React.js
+- 🌱 Currently, I am on a journey of continuous learning and growth, exploring new possibilities in the ever-evolving world of web development.

-- 💞️ I’m looking to collaborate on React base project
+- 💼 Open to exciting collaborations!
+I'm eager to contribute my skills to challenging projects that push the boundaries of innovation.

-- 📫 You can reach me knnadeera@gmail.com or knnadeera1@gmail.com
+- 📫 Let's connect!
+Reach me at knnadeera@gmail.com or knnadeera1@gmail.com.
+I'm always open to discussing opportunities and brainstorming new ideas.

 <!---
 knnadeera/knnadeera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.